joepigott/taskscheduler/README.md

 implementations for the [client](https://github.com/joepigott/tasks) and [server](https://github.com/joepigott/tasksd).

-## Roadmap

-The current #1 priority is authentication and support for `https`.
-I will try my best to get this implemented as soon as possible, but I am a student so there will likely be delays.

 ## Motivation

 Upon finishing a college course in operating systems, I realized that I am